Prazdny, K.,

 UMDTR3741, February 1997.

-WWW Version.
+WWW Link.
 Translating observer characterizes environment by distribution of depths

 using histograms of image velocity.